Accessible & Universally Designed Online Content

 Ignatian and Jesuit principles, foundational to Xavier, speak to the inclusion of all individuals, addressing the whole person in a positive and loving manner.

-As we move forward in preparing to meet our responsibilities campus-wide through awareness, education, and training efforts, information to assist you in making your online course content accessible will be made available on this site.
+As we move forward in preparing to meet our responsibilities campus-wide through awareness and training efforts, you can learn how to make your online course content accessible through going to the Web sites listed below.
 You will need to ensure that you:

-- Make graphics accessible through the inclusion of alternative (alt) text and descriptions
+- Make graphics accessible through the inclusion of alternative text (alt text) and descriptions

-- Make multimedia, video, and audio accessible through captions, transcripts, descriptions (including PowerPoint)
+- Make multimedia, video, and audio accessible through captions, transcripts, description (including PowerPoint)